HOME WISE Uranium Project > Mining & Milling > Issues >

 On April 15, 2007, Continental Precious Minerals Inc. filed an appeal to reverse the decision of The Mining Inspectorate of Sweden not to grant them prospecting rights in Billingen.

 In May 2005, Svenska Skifferolje AB applied for prospecting rights in Skaraborg.
-After massive local protests, the application was turned down by the Mining Inspectorate of Sweden (Bergsstaten external link).
+After massive local protests, the application was turned down by the Mining Inspectorate of Sweden (Bergsstaten ).

 Uranium exploration in Jämtland